Factbox: Festive cheer falls flat for some British retailers

 J D WETHERSPOON (JDW.L)

-The Pub operator joined peer Mitchells & Butlers in reporting strong performance during the key holiday season.
+The pub operator joined peer Mitchells & Butlers in reporting a strong performance during the key holiday season.

 FEVERTREE (FEVR.L)